paulpoco/arch-delugevpn/README.md

 If there are multiple ovpn files then please delete the ones you don't want to use (normally filename follows location of the endpoint) leaving just a single ovpn file and the certificates referenced in the ovpn file (certificates will normally have a crt and/or pem extension).

-WireGuard
+**Notes - WireGuard**
 =========
 Due to the enhanced security and kernel integration, WireGuard will require the container to be defined with privileged permissions, so please ensure you change the following from:-
 ```
     --cap-add=NET_ADMIN \
 ```